Prudent Mining Industry Practices definition

 • The Credit Parties shall explore, investigate, develop, mine, operate and use each Mining Property in accordance with Prudent Mining Industry Practices.

-• Engage solely in the business of developing and operating the Mining Properties, and other prospective mining projects, and in activities incidental thereto, in accordance with Prudent Mining Industry Practices.
+• Engage solely in the business of developing, mining and operating the Mining Properties, and other prospective mining projects, and in activities incidental thereto, in accordance with Prudent Mining Industry Practices.

 • The Credit Parties shall, from time to time, make and cause to be made all repairs, renewals, replacements, additions and improvements to the Mining Properties and their properties and assets, such that the Borrower and the other Credit Parties may properly and advantageously conduct the Business at all times in accordance with Prudent Mining Industry Practices.

-• The Credit Parties maintain insurance of types and in amounts which are customarily maintained by other companies applying Prudent Mining Industry Practices, and the Credit Parties otherwise have and maintain insurance for its Business and the Mining Properties in compliance with Section 8.1(m).
+• The Credit Parties maintain insurance of types and in amounts which are customarily maintained by other companies applying Prudent Mining Industry Practices, and the Credit Parties otherwise have and maintain insurance for each of its respective businesses and the Mining Properties in compliance with Section 8.1(m).

 Related to Prudent Mining Industry Practices